• About Me

 Share

 I am on a coffee table building kick lately!
 Recently, I decided that our lake house needed a coffee table too.
 I have been loving the farmhouse style coffee tables and they looked so easy to make!
-I build this coffee table for under $50 with just some lumber, screws, a saw and some paint.
+I built this coffee table for under $50 with just some lumber, screws, a saw and some paint.
 Keep reading for the full tutorial.

 Materials